thanos-io/thanos/docs/components/store.md

                                  If true, Store Gateway will lazy memory map index-header only once the block is required by a query.
+      --store.grpc.downloaded-bytes-limit=0
+                                 Maximum amount of downloaded (either
+                                 fetched or touched) bytes in a single Series/LabelNames/LabelValues call.
+The Series
+                                 call fails if this limit is exceeded.
+0 means no limit.
       --store.grpc.series-max-concurrency=20
                                  Maximum number of concurrent Series calls.
       --store.grpc.series-sample-limit=0